sardemff7/eventd/PROTOCOL.md

 Messages are UTF-8 text which ends at the "\n" character.
 Messages starting with a dot (".") are multiple-lines messages and ends with a single dot on its own line (".\n").
 They are referred as "dot messages".
+Any error in the pairing should close the connection.
+Implementations should send a "BYE Wrong dot message" message in this case.

-An implementation should ignore unknown messages for backward compatibility.
+An implementation must discard unknown messages for backward compatibility.
-Existing messages will not be nested in future messages, thus ignoring lines without a known message should be enough.
+Only dot messages require special handling regarding that: an implementation must match any dot message with its corresponding ending line (".\n") and ignore it.
+Nesting is possible and must be handled.
+Data messages can appear at any level of nesting.

 Data
 ----

+These messages are always nested.
+However, implementations must gracefully discard them in the root flow.

 .DATA <name>
     This message is followed by the corresponding data.